wschuma/TeensyLCR/README.md

 #### Measurement Speed

-- 100 readings per second; 10 ms per reading (192 kHz sample rate)
+- Minimum 100 ms per reading
-- Moving average of the readings can be set from 1 to 256 to improve performance.
+- Minimum average of the readings can be set from 1 to 255 to improve performance.
+- The effective averaging depends on selected test frequency and may be higher than selected.
-- Display update rate is fixed at 200 ms
+- Display update rate is fixed at 200 ms and may be higher at low frequencies and high averaging value.

 #### Accuracy